 Read more about our advocacy on our blog.

-Universal owners hold trillions of dollars in diversified capital and their success depends upon markets that thrive well into the future.
-Their returns depend upon the systemic effects—both positive and negative—generated by the entities in which they invest.
-They can preserve these systems by using their unique perspective and power to require companies to meet baseline sustainability standards—guardrails—and reject practices that exploit social or environmental costs for company gain.
+Diversified investors hold trillions of dollars in capital and their success depends upon markets that thrive well into the future.
+Investors’ returns are driven by the systemic impacts generated by the entities in which they invest.
+They can preserve these systems by using their unique perspective and power to require companies to meet baseline sustainability standards—guardrails—and to reject practices that generate external social or environmental costs for company gain.

-If adhered to by all significant companies, these pre-competitive guardrails will lead all managers to operate at a base level of responsibility without having to individually balance profit and social cost.
-For example, institutional owners might band together to require all companies in which they invest to meet a science-based target for carbon reduction and to certify as to certain equitable practices in their supply chain.
+Adherence to these guardrails will lead to a base level of corporate responsibility.
+For example, diversified investors might benefit from systemic improvements if the companies in which they invest meet a science-based target for carbon reduction and certify as to certain equitable practices in their supply chain.
 Read more about how we work with investors here.

-Laws and regulations that protect investors are designed as if investors in a company had no interests beyond that single company.
+Laws and regulations that protect investors are often designed or interpreted as if investors in a company had no interests beyond that single company.
 Yet most investors have diversified portfolios that are affected more by systemic costs than by the financial returns of individual companies.

-The Shareholder Commons will work to transform the system by developing and advancing policies that mandate that executives, investors and other stakeholders account for the effects their decisions have on common resources.
+TSC seeks to transform the system by advancing policies that mandate that executives, investors, and other stakeholders account for the effects their decisions have on common resources.
 Read more about how TSC engages with policymakers and thought leaders here.

 Together, we're embarking on a fundamental transformation of our financial system...